dataclay/cli-tools/README.md

 &nbsp;
 ## Configuring the Templater CLI
-Configure the Templater CLI by editing the JSON-formatted [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file.
+Configure the Templater CLI by editing the appropriate JSON-formatted `templater-options.json` file depending on your OS and Templater version.
 If you forget to declare a required key or a key has an invalid value, Templater will report an error in your logs.
 Some keys will have default values if they are not specified in the file.

 Note that on Windows, paths specified within the configuration file must be entered with a double-backslash.